WELCOME TO THE ELAN LAB

 Erasmus Trainee

-Stefania is a postgraduate student at the University of Verona in Italy.
-In collaboration with Hana D'Souza at the University of Cambridge, Stefania is working on observational data we collected from toddlers with Down syndrome, fragile X syndrome, and Williams syndrome.
+Stefania was a postgraduate student at the University of Verona in Italy.
+In collaboration with Hana D'Souza at the University of Cambridge, Stefania worked on observational data we collected from toddlers with Down syndrome, fragile X syndrome, and Williams syndrome.
 Our aim is to understand more about how toddlers with neurodevelopmental disorders and their parents interact in naturalistic settings.

 DR DAN BRADY